timliang4/hillFinder/README.md

-# Hill Finder
+# hillFinder

-Simple app for finding hills.
+> Simple app for finding hills.
 Front-end built with Bootstrap, EJS, JavaScript, and HTML/CSS.
 Back-end built with Express.

+## Link

+This project is deployed using AWS Elastic Beanstalk at this [link](http://hillfinder-env-3.eba-9udekxwn.us-east-1.elasticbeanstalk.com/).

-## Example
+## Usage Example

 Searching for hills with at least 10 meters in elevation gain in Central Park.